I get asked this question a lot, I’m not sure why people can’t find the relevant sections on the Esri website! So here it is…

 - Chillblast (i7, 32GB RAM,1070 GTX Nvidia) It’s the RAM that makes this great really and has the edge over my new laptop.
 Oh and I have 2 24inch screens attached.

-- I really recommend a 3DConnexion SpaceMouse (any of them) as well for all that 3D work
+- I really recommend a 3DConnexion SpaceMouse (any of them) as well for navigating around all that 3D work.
+It’s not a replacement for your regular mouse but does compliment it greatly.

 - SketchUp is still a must have for all those fiddly details, CityEngine+SketchUp are perfect companions applications